Hamidreza Pouretemad: Career

 Pouretemad has organized several national and international conferences/seminars, including; International Seminar on Developmental Disorders, 2004.
 He also presided the 4th &5th International Conference of Cognitive Sciences held in 2011 & 2013.

 Pouretemad is the founder of several organizations dedicated to research, higher education and/or treatment services, including Center for the Treatment of Autistic Disorders (Tehran Autism, 2002), Tehran-Oxford Neurodevelopmental Center (co-founder, 2003), Behara Autism Center (2003), Institute for Cognitive and Brain Sciences (ICBS, 2012), Iranian Society for Cognitive Science and Technologies (2012) and Ava Autism Center (2014).

+Pouretemad is the founder of the Journal of Neurodevelopmental Cognition.
+Publishing by ICBS & the Iranian Society for Cognitive Science and Technology (2017).